denoland/docs/subhosting/manual/planning_your_implementation.md

-# Projects and deployments

-In the [domain model for subhosting](./index.md), a **project** is a container for **deployments**.
-You can track aggregate analytics for a project (like how many requests are being processed, KV database usage, etc).
-But actual code that runs and serves requests is contained in a **deployment**.
-Depending on the data model for your application, you might choose to map projects and deployments in different ways.

-## Planning your implementation
+# Planning your implementation

-For example - let's say that you were building a SaaS CRM platform like Salesforce, and you wanted to empower your customers to write JavaScript code that would be executed every time a new lead was captured.
+Let's say, for example, that you are building a SaaS CRM platform like Salesforce.
+You want to empower your customers to write JavaScript code that would be executed every time a new lead was captured.

 If you were going to implement this feature using Deno Deploy, here's how you might think about building it: